SoftwareDefinedBuildings/XBOS/README.md

 intuitive or more subtle.
 What is needed is a device UUID that simplifies this grouping such that it may be specified by the driver source instead of being gleaned in postprocessing (which may lead to mistakes).

+## Two-Way Data Flow

+One of the consequences of the original sMAP architectural formulation in which the archiver was an optional component instead of a central hub is the fact that there is no well-defined way to push data back to the sMAP sources. sMAP sources support local actuation, that is, a POST request sent to a special timeseries endpoint on the driver instance.
+In OpenBAS, we often have the case in which a user clicks a button or drags a slider and wants to enact something on one of the running drivers.
+OpenBAS v1 made changes to the sMAP driver such that the actuator descriptions exposed the port they were running on, and then the client-side JavaScript made POST requests to URLs that were constructed from the actuator description and the assumption that all drivers were running on the host machine.

+This assumption and the accompanying mechanism for actuation was hacky, but worked for the single-machine philosophy of OpenBAS v1.
+Moving forward, we would like to enable the possibility of having sMAP drivers running on external devices, invalidating the assumption that all drivers are running on the same host machine.
+Additionally, having clients blindly POST to internal ports means that those internal ports must be public, which should be unnecessary and makes the whole system less secure.
+If we position OpenBAS in a home- or building-area network, then the devices in that home should not be exposed past the NAT box.

+There is already an external connection from the local drivers to the (potentially) external archiver.
+Could this be two-way?